Regional SeminarMuncie, Indiana: September 12, 2025 |

 Executive Director Rinker Center for Global Affairs Ball State University Mandy's Bio

 Since 2000, she has served in numerous capacities as an international educator at institutions such as Michigan State University, Earlham College and DePauw University.
 A lifelong learner, Mandy holds a Bachelor of Arts degree in East Asian and International Studies from Kalamazoo College, a Master of Arts in Higher Education Administration and Student Affairs from Michigan State University, and a Master of Public Affairs and International Development from the Paul O’Neill School of Public and Environmental Affairs at Indiana University-Bloomington.
 Mandy is a passionate global education advocate and is committed to ensuring equitable access to cross-cultural learning for personal and professional growth.
 She combines her love of languages and travel with her enthusiasm for cross-cultural exchange and higher education.
-Heather Schieman
+Pato Lin-Steadman

 Director for Programs and Training The Forum on Education Abroad Pato's Bio